ucloud/terraform-provider-ucloud/website/docs/r/disk.html.markdown

 ~> **Note** If the disk have attached to the instance and reboot_instance_for_resizing is not set to false, the instance will reboot automatically to make the change take effect when update the  `disk_size` by default.

+~> **Note** When the disk is created from a snapshot by `snapshot_id`, the `disk_type` is decided by the source snapshot instead of the configuration.
+Leave `disk_type` unset so that it follows the snapshot, otherwise it must be set to exactly the type of the source snapshot.

 ## Example Usage

 ```hcl